-Tuning to mixed agreements may be very 'convenient' way to evade difficult questions concerning the exact delimitation of competences.
+Having recourse to mixed agreements is a very 'convenient' way to evade difficult questions concerning the exact delimitation of competences.
+After all, to the outside world, the EU and its Member States are in these situations often presented as one single party.
 As Chamon argues: "In terms of competences, mixity is convenient because it allows the precise division of competences between the EU and the member states to be held in abeyance.
-By concluding the agreement as one meta-party, all matters under the agreement are by definition covered in terms of competences."11 As the decision to opt for mixity is exclusively based on EU law (and perhaps on national democratic considerations), reasons to 'unmix' international agreements should perhaps first of all be found in that legal order.
-At the same time, there can also be external (international law) reasons to disentangle EU and Member State competences.
+By concluding the agreement as one meta-party, all matters under the agreement are by definition covered in terms of competences."
+As the decision to opt for mixity is exclusively based on EU law (and perhaps on national democratic considerations), reasons to 'unmix' international agreements should perhaps first of all be found in that legal order.
+At the same time, there can also be international (treaty) law reasons to disentangle EU and Member State competences.